-Botrylloides violaceus - Colonial sea squirt
+Botrylloides violaceus - Chain tunicate

 SCIENTIFIC NAME

-Botrylloides violaceus Oka, 1927The chain tunicate is native to the northwestern Pacific Ocean, near Japan [2].
+Botrylloides violaceus Oka, 1927The Chain tunicate is native to the northwestern Pacific Ocean, near Japan [2].

 First observation in Belgium